JuneBascaran/MDEF/docs/term3/02-Distributed design.md

 ### Learning skills
 With this exercise, I have used skills that have allowed me to self-evaluate on the different values of distributed design.
 Skills such as being able to view my project and interventions from a different perspective to see what I have done well and what I can improve.
 ### Dynamics
+I was not able to do this reflection exercise collectively with my other group mates.
+Perhaps it would have been more dynamic if I had been able to share this evaluation jointly.
+I also believe that it would have been helpful to see different points of view and evaluate our project more effectively.
 ### Interactions
 ## Reflection 3: Values
 ### Learning skills